rev-975/musicli/README.md

 /home/user/Music/song3.mp3
 ```

+2. Run make in the directory where you've cloned the repo

-2. Run the player with the playlist:
+3. Run the player with the playlist:

 ```bash
 ./musplayer playlist.txt
 ```

-3. Run make in the directory where you've cloned the repo and then run ./musplayer ~/Music/playlist.txt

 4. Use the controls to navigate, play, pause, and adjust settings.